myzhan/boomer/docs/source/custom-output.rst

 Custom output
 =============

-You can write you own output to deal with the test result.
+You can write your own output to deal with the test result.

 .. code-block:: go